Gaussian decomposition of magic states for matchgate computations: Gaussian rank

 Having expressed a general quantum process in terms of a ``matchgate + SWAP'' circuit, the next step is to replace all SWAP gates with the SWAP-gadget~\cite{Hebenstreit2019}.
 These gadgets consist of an adaptive MGC acting on the lines we desire to SWAP, and consume $1$ copy of a magic state.

 Hebenstreit et al~\cite{Hebenstreit2019} showed that all non-Gaussian states of definite parity are magic for MGCs.
 We initially consider the $4$-qubit magic state $\ket{M} = \tfrac{1}{\sqrt{2}}(\ket{0} + \ket{15})$.
-Since this state violates the constraint $f(0,\,15) = 0$ given in Equation~\eqref{eq:f_0_15}, it is not Gaussian, and is therefore magic.

-It also coincides with the normalised form of $\ket{M_4}$ defined in Section \ref{sec:4_extent}, and has the minimum possible Gaussian fidelity of $1/2$.
-In this sense, it is intuitively ``maximally magic''.
-Also, this state is matchgate-equivalent to the magic state used in the SWAP-gadget of \cite{Hebenstreit2019}.
+Since this state violates the constraint $f(0,\,15) = 0$ given in~\autoref{eq:f_0_15}, it is not Gaussian, and is therefore magic.
+It also has the minimum possible Gaussian fidelity of $1/2$, and so in this sense it is intuitively ``maximally magic''.
+Finally, this state is matchgate-equivalent to the magic state used in the SWAP-gadget of \cite{Hebenstreit2019}.

 \begin{defi} Let $\ket{\Psi}$ be an $n$-qubit state.
 The (exact) Gaussian rank $\chi_G(\ket{\Psi})$ is the smallest integer $k$ such that $\ket{\Psi}$ can be written as

 for some $n$-qubit Gaussian states $\ket{s_i}$ and some complex coefficients $c_i$. \end{defi}